Exact fluctuating hydrodynamics of active lattice gases -- Typical fluctuations: Derivation of the fluctuating hydrodynamics

 \subsection{Superposition}

 To combine both the results presented above we consider a coarse-grained description of the biased diffusion dynamics given by~\eqref{eq:flux} in the presence of the additional tumbling reactions.
 The former relies on the dynamics obeying ``local equilibrium'' described by a local product measure parameterized by the local particle densities~\cite{spohn_large_1991}.
 This local equilibrium property is in fact necessary for establishing the more basic deterministic description~\eqref{eq:+}-\eqref{eq:-} and was proven to hold in~\cite{erignoux_hydrodynamic_2018}.
-That is, as one might expect, the slow rate at which particles undergo tumbling reactions do not violate the local equilibrium property that holds on mesoscopic scales.
+That is, as one might expect, introducing a slow tumbling reaction to the ABC dynamics does not violate the local equilibrium property that holds on mesoscopic scales.

 Thus, we see that the two dynamics can be superimposed.
-Since tumbles occur independent of the particles diffusion the noise terms of the two dynamics are uncorrelated.
+Since tumbles occur independently of the particle diffusion, the noise terms of the two dynamics are uncorrelated.
 Under the appropriate change of variables to $\rho$ and $m$ variables, one arrives at Eqs.~\eqref{eq:rho}-\eqref{covm}.